Guidance

 Construction dust guidance cover

-Assessment of dust from demolition and construction 2024 V2.2
+Assessment of dust from demolition and construction (2024 V2.2)

 The document provides guidance for developers, their consultants and environmental health practitioners on how to undertake a construction impact assessment (including demolition and earthworks).
 The impacts of dust depend on the mitigation measures adopted.
 The emphasis in this document is therefore on classifying the risk of dust impacts from a site, which will then allow appropriate mitigation measures to be identified.

 This is a rewrite of previous guidance published in 2014, adopting the lessons learnt from the application of the previous guidance.
 Please note that, in relation to small particulates, this guidance is focused on PM10.
 This is due to a current lack of empirical evidence regarding PM2.5 emissions from construction sites specifically.
 Updates to this guidance will be made where appropriate as more evidence on PM2.5 is gathered.
+Details of corrections from version 2.1 to 2.2 can be found in this document.
+Substantive changes from version 1 can be found at the end of the guidance document.

-Indoor Air Quality Guidance: Assessment, Monitoring, Modelling and Mitigation
+Indoor Air Quality Guidance: Assessment, Monitoring, Modelling and Mitigation (2021, V1.0)

 This guidance has been produced to assist its members and others in the assessment of indoor air quality.
 It is guidance for appropriately qualified practitioners working on improving indoor air quality.
 It has been endorsed by the Chartered Institute of Building Services Engineers (CIBSE).